OntimizeWeb/docs/_o_table_components/231-o-table.paginator.md

 You can configure the pagination by adding the selector `o-table-paginator` inside the table.
 For more information see the API.

+You can also configure the number of records initially displayed with `query-rows` attribute.

 Below is an example of how to define a paginator for the table.

 <h3 class="grey-color">Example</h3>